foxdonut/meiosis/docs/lessons/router-overview.md

 `meiosis-router` can be set up to work one of two modes:

+Hash Mode:

-- Hash Mode: uses the browser's location hash for the route.
-The hash-bang, `#!`, is used as a route prefix.
-This is the default mode.
+- Uses the browser's location hash for the route
+- The hash-bang, `#!`, is used as a route prefix
+- A location in the browser bar looks like `http://mysite.com/#!/user/42`
+- You do not need any server-side routing support when using this mode
+- This is the default mode.

+History Mode:

+- Uses routes directly in the URL
+- A location in the browser bar looks like `http://mysite.com/user/42`
-- History Mode: uses routes directly in the URL.
-When using this mode, you must provide server-side support to respond to route requests.
+- When using this mode, you must provide server-side support to respond to route requests.

 When setting up `meiosis-router`, we provide a mapping that associates route paths to strings that identify the route.